Katchietsnouva/weather_app_next_js_laravel/README.md

     ```bash
     php artisan serve

-5. In the second terminal, navigate to the front end of the application:
+5. In the second terminal, navigate to the front end folder of the application:
     ```bash
     cd weather_app_next_js_laravel